maoberlehner/markus-oberlehner-net/content/blog/variables-in-design-systems.md

 ### Keeping the codebase DRY

 Sticking to the `$color-warning` example – by changing the value of this single variable, we're able to change the color of all warning messages across our application.
-This is the main reason why variables are such a powerful tool in the tool belt when it comes to building large scale design systems with (S)CSS.
+This is the main reason why variables are such a powerful tool in the utility belt when it comes to building large scale design systems with (S)CSS.

 ## Why not use variables?